montge/documents/README.md

 ## Government Furnished Artifacts

-From PWS 3.1 - within 30 days of contract award the Government will provide contractor access to:
+From PWS 3.1 - within 30 days of Project start the Government will provide access to:

   1. Data Dictionary (^DD) extract from at least five current operational VISTAs.
 These data dictionaries contain no patient data, PHI, or PII (i.e. no sensitive information).
   2. Current authoritative Master ("Platinum") version of VISTA as maintained internally by the VA.
 Metadata from this must be complete and without any alterations or redactions.13 The metadata does not contain any patient data, PHI, or PII (i.e. no sensitive information).